Read this Ebook with 50 icebreakers for your next virtual conference.

 Host panel discussions and generate qualified leads with Livestorm.

 Livestorm's engagement features can also turn your virtual event into a fun and interesting experience for users.
-Use Polls, Chats, Emoji reactions, media and screen sharing, or choose from our many apps, like digital whiteboards—to engage powerfully with your audience and elevate their experience.
+Use polls, emoji reactions, live chat, and media and screen sharing to help the audience connect with the panelists.
+Or choose from apps like digital whiteboards to engage powerfully with your audience and elevate their experience.

-To successfully close a panel discussion, follow these steps:
+To successfully conclude the panel, follow these steps:

 Customize registration pages